jdegand/ada-school-frontend-challenge/README.md

 - Using the in-memory web API, I think it is important to use `JSON`.
 - I was using a `FormData` object and the POST request returned `{id: 3}` only (Booking collection starts with 2 objects).
 - I am using code I found on [Stack Overflow](https://stackoverflow.com/questions/43347621/correct-way-to-do-a-put-or-post-in-angular-in-memory-web-api) and it uses `reqInfo.utils.getJsonBody(reqInfo.req)`.
 I need look into more methods I can use.
 Maybe, I don't have to convert my `FormData` into JSON.
 - Using different names for the form controls can add extra snags.
 Sending FormData is usually not problematic with real backends.
+- You can use interceptors with the in-memory web API.

 ## Continued Development